FireworksProject/jfdi/docs/create-remotebox.md

 Once that is done installing, exit and reboot the machine `sudo shutdown -r now`.

-### 5) Install Application Dependencies
+### 6) Install Application Dependencies
-Starty by deploying the Chef build.
+Start by deploying the Chef build.

 	./jfd deploy build massive-b.fwp-dyn.com